Interaction Improvement: Introduction

-\paragraph{Relational Semantics \& Quantitative Information.} Game semantics and relational semantics offer the tantalising possibility of capturing intensional information in a model and hence in the induced theory.
+\paragraph{Intensional Semantics \& Quantitative Information.} Game semantics and relational semantics therefore offer the tantalising possibility of capturing quantitative information in a model and hence in the induced theory.
 Relational models record the interaction of a function with its arguments via a \emph{multiset} of input items; game models go further and record the full sequence of interactions between a program and its execution context.
-Despite this, the application of these models to intensional analysis of programs has been limited.
-In the fully-abstract models of PCF, all intensional information is deliberately quotiented out, to achieve the desired full abstraction theorems (until the fully abstract model of \cite{Koutavas-LICS2023} avoiding semantic quotiening).
-In games models of more powerful languages, such as those involving stateful computation, the intensional information in the model is exactly the same as what is captured by the standard contextual preorder: again, the interpretation is invariant under computation so improvement orderings are unobtainable.
-One notable exception is Ghica's \emph{slot games}~\cite{DBLP:conf/popl/Ghica05} which introduce a global counter, precisely in order to capture improvement, and as a result achieve full abstraction with respect to the improvement ordering.
+Despite this, the application of these models to quantitative analysis of program execution has been limited.
+The original impetus behind work on game semantics of programming languages was the so-called full abstraction problem for \textsf{PCF}, so attention was firmly on the \emph{extensional} behaviour of programs: in the fully-abstract models of \textsf{PCF}~\cite{DBLP:journals/iandc/AbramskyJM00,DBLP:journals/iandc/HylandO00}, all intensional information is explicitly quotiented out, to achieve the desired full abstraction theorems.
+In games models of more powerful languages, such as those involving stateful computation, the intensional information in the model turns out to be exactly the same as what is captured by the standard contextual preorder.
+These lines of work therefore do not appear to offer a denotational account of an improvement-style ordering.
+Indeed, in both game and relational semantics, the intensional information revealed by the semantics of a term is invariant under reduction of that term: the exposed information concerns only the interactions that a term may have with its context, and not what happens inside the term.
+One may draw an analogy with communications in distributed systems and client-server protocols~\cite{Fokkink2007}: game and relational semantics focus their attention on external communications.
+Purely internal steps are not exposed, thus allowing the semantics to remain invariant under reductions.
+This distinction mirrors the observation that local computations within a client or a server are comparatively fast or easily optimized, whereas the communication between them is the true performance bottleneck.
+Nevertheless this focus appears to make the idea of an improvement ordering inapplicable.

+One approach to recovering an improvement-style ordering is demonstrated by Ghica's \emph{slot games}~\cite{DBLP:conf/popl/Ghica05} which introduce a global counter, exposing internal reductions at the top level, and as a result achieve full abstraction with respect to the improvement ordering.
+A similar example of instrumenting the semantics globally, in the case of relational semantics, appears in~\cite{LairdMMP13}, though no improvement-style characterization is given.
+The question of understanding the intensional information available in the models (without such global counters) remains unanswered.